-Recently we wrote about 3rd-party cookies elimination from Google Chrome.
-Third-party cookies designed for cross-site tracking and ad serving have been playing an essential role in digital advertising for over 25 years.
-There is a question now.
-What comes after the third-party cookies era?
+Recently we wrote about 3rd-party cookie elimination from Google Chrome.
+Third-party cookies designed for cross-site tracking and ad serving have played an essential role in digital advertising for over 25 years.

-Chrome, which represents about 65% of the global browser usage, announced about third-party cookies removing by 2022.
+Chrome, which represents about 65% of the global browser usage, announced third-party cookies removal by 2022.
 Google’s intention means the death of the third-party cookies, keeping in mind that Safari and Firefox have already implemented their tracking mechanisms and shortened 3rd-party cookies’ lifetime.

 What Should Adtech Know About User Identifier For Advertising

-The decision to get rid of the third-party cookies is driven by privacy regulations like GDPR and CCPA.
-Lack of transparency, data privacy, and measurement and accuracy issues, push all parties of the programmatic ecosystem to look for the different ways of implementation of ad campaigns.
-The legal environment, related to users’ consent and tracking, browser gatekeeping, and ad blocking are three key areas that have become the triggers for the decision to eliminate third-party cookies.
+Privacy regulations like GDPR and CCPA drive the decision to get rid of third-party cookies.
+Lack of transparency, data privacy, and measurement and accuracy issues push all the programmatic ecosystem parties to look for different ways of implementing ad campaigns.
+The legal environment, related to users’ consent and tracking, browser gatekeeping, and ad blocking are three key areas that have become the triggers for eliminating third-party cookies.

 What Is The User Identifier For Advertising